cmaroun/PPIMem/README.md

 Most PPI databases are mostly concerned with soluble globular proteins.
 The originality of PPIMem is that of proposing binary molecular complexes between TM proteins based on membrane-exposed packing motifs at the interface.
 PPIMem reveals 98 α-helix interacting motifs and 1504 unique membrane proteins across 39 species involved in the predicted complexes.
 The number of PPIMem-predicted membrane heteromer interactions is of 21,544 (9,797 human).

 # Running the pipeline that predicts the membrane protein - membrane protein complexes.

 The project.sh file calls all the scripts required to update the database.
 The scripts have been uploaded in this project.
 The system requirements are a Linux computer.
+The different databases, such as UniProt, PDB, PDBsum, OPM, and Pfam should be downloaded locally.